NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] Year choices are 2003, 2006, 2009, 2012, 2015, 2018, 2021, or 2024.
   .. [#] The IECC climate zone for 2006 is always required.
-         IECC climate zone years other than 2006 are optional; for programs that use specific IECC climate zone years (e.g., 2021 for DENH (formerly ZERH) SF 2.0), that year is used if provided, otherwise the next earliest provided year will be used with the assumption that the climate zone has not changed across the years.
+         IECC climate zone years other than 2006 are optional; for programs that use specific IECC climate zone years (e.g., 2021 for DENH SF 2.0), that year is used if provided, otherwise the next earliest provided year will be used with the assumption that the climate zone has not changed across the years.
          See below for the list of climate zone years used by different programs:

          \- **ENERGY STAR SF_National_3.3, SF_National_3.2, MF_National_1.3, MF_National_1.2**: 2021

          \- **ENERGY STAR SF_National_3.1, MF_National_1.1, SF_OregonWashington_3.2, MF_OregonWashington_1.2**: 2012

-         \- **DENH (formerly ZERH) SF_2.0, MF_2.0**: 2021
+         \- **DENH SF_2.0, MF_2.0**: 2021

-         \- **DENH (formerly ZERH) 1.0**: 2015
+         \- **DENH 1.0**: 2015

          \- **IECC ERI 20XX**: 20XX